vvn-dza/Ohmynails/README.md

 Oh My Nails - Mobile App
-Oh My Nails is a mobile app that simplifies booking nail salon services and purchasing nail care products.
-Users can easily schedule appointments for services like nail extensions and gel polish, while also browsing and buying products like false nails and polishes.
+Oh My Nails is a mobile app designed to simplify the process of booking nail salon appointments and purchasing nail care products.
+Whether you're a salon-goer or a DIY enthusiast, this app brings together the convenience of booking services and buying products in one place.

-Features
+🚀 Features
+Easy Appointment Booking
-Book Services: Schedule appointments for various nail services.
+Schedule appointments for various nail services like extensions, gel polish, and more.

-E-commerce: Browse and purchase nail products directly in-app.
+Integrated E-Commerce Platform
+Browse a wide range of nail products including false nails, nail glue, gel polishes, and essential tools.

+Secure Payment Gateway
-Secure Payments: Complete transactions securely for services and products.
+Complete secure transactions for both services and products right within the app.

-User-Friendly: Easy navigation between booking and shopping.
-Technology
+User-Friendly Interface
+A seamless and intuitive interface to easily navigate between booking services and shopping for products.

+⚙️ Technologies Used
 Frontend: Android (Java/Kotlin)
 Backend: Firebase (Authentication, Database)
-Payment: Integrated payment gateway
+Payment Integration: Secure payment gateway for transactions 📥 Installation
-Installation
-Clone the repo:
+Clone the repository:

 bash
 Copy code
 git clone https://github.com/yourusername/oh-my-nails.git
-Open in Android Studio and run on an emulator or device.
+Open the project in Android Studio.

+Run the app on your emulator or Android device.

-Usage
+💡 Usage
-Sign up or log in.
+Sign up / Log in
+Create an account or log in using Firebase Authentication.

+Browse & Add Products
-Browse services/products and add to cart.
+Explore a variety of nail care products and add them to your cart.

-Book appointments and complete payments.
+Book Your Appointment
+Choose your desired services and select a convenient date and time.

+Secure Checkout
+Complete your purchase using the integrated payment system.